jessetane/fsdb/readme.md

 # fsdb
-Human-friendly databases made with files, directories and symlinks.
+Human-friendly databases made with files and directories.

 ## Why
-A database backed by filesystem primitives is not very efficient and has no sorting capabilities; it is generally "fast enough" for small datasets though and rather convenient as you can browse and edit from your shell or explorer gui!
+A database backed by filesystem primitives is not particularly efficient and has no native sorting capabilities; it is generally "fast enough" for small datasets though and rather convenient as you can browse and edit from your shell or explorer gui!

 ## How